bsfconception/WT32-SC01/Demo/Readme.md

 - RTClib : https://github.com/adafruit/RTClib
 - MCP4725 : https://github.com/RobTillaart/MCP4725

+# WARNING
+TFT_eSPI library has t obe correctly setup for the destination board during compiling :
-About the TFT_eSPI library, a configuration file has to be created and stored in the LIB folder :
+A configuration file has to be created and stored in the LIB folder C:\Users\xxxuserxxx\Documents\Arduino\libraries\TFT_eSPI
-C:\Users\xxxuserxxx\Documents\Arduino\libraries\TFT_eSPI
 - User_Setup_Select.h
 - WT32-SC01-User_Setup.h

+# Test code
 Two examples are provided :
 - WT32_BSF_LVGL_Demo : code based on the previous but adding the LVGL graphical interface.
 A setting enables or disables the LVGL features
 - old/WT32_BSF_Demo : using only TFT_eSPI graphical library